Tips for when things go wrong

 Your problem may get worse if you ignore it.

-You are required to be truthful in your dealings with the University and the government.
-However, you are not required to give information that is personal and not relevant to your matter.
-If you are not sure what to disclose, get advice from us first.
+You’re required to be truthful in your dealings with the University and the government.
+However, you are not required to give information that is personal and not relevant.
+If you aren’t sure what to disclose, get advice from us first.

 5. Keep all relevant documentation

-Do not delete your emails or other University related files.
-Back them up so you can find them later.
+Don’t delete your emails or other University-related files.
+Create backups in case you lose access to the originals.
 In any dispute or University procedure, being able to provide written evidence is very important.

 6. Know your rights

 You are entitled to procedural fairness in all your dealings with the University, the government, and other external bodies.
-This means students have rights that are written into University policies and procedures, as well as under federal and state laws.
-The Student Charter 2010, outlines the reciprocal relationship between the University and students.
+Students have rights that are written in University policies and procedures, as well as under federal and state laws.
+The Student Charter 2010 outlines the reciprocal relationship between the University and students.

 Contact us for more information about your rights.